MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 Most managed service providers (MSPs) offer a sophisticated stack of capabilities.
 For example, many MSPs offer software and services that include backup & recovery, network management, line of business apps, and cybersecurity capabilities.
 Small and medium-sized businesses recognize security as a key component to their success, but often don't have the capacity or expertise to have a dedicated security operations team.
 These customers often need help with managing the security of their endpoints and network, and addressing alerts or detected threats.

-If you're a Microsoft MSP and you want to integrate Microsoft endpoint security capabilities with your remote monitoring and management (RMM) tools and your professional service automation (PSA) software, you can use the [Defender for Endpoint APIs](../defender-endpoint/management-apis.md).
+**If you're a Microsoft MSP and you want to integrate Microsoft endpoint security capabilities with your remote monitoring and management (RMM) tools and your professional service automation (PSA) software, you can use the [Defender for Endpoint APIs](../defender-endpoint/management-apis.md)**.
 Using the Defender for Endpoint APIs, with your RMM tools and PSA software, you can:

 - Get access to your customers' Microsoft 365 Defender portal to [address alerts and incidents](mdb-respond-mitigate-threats.md).
 - Get [email notifications](mdb-email-notifications.md) about new alerts or vulnerabilities across your customers' tenants.